tomaszs/Python-Challenge/Challenge 06: Build a Simple Console Guessing Game (2 points).md

 ---

 Solving this challenge earns you **2 points**—great job!
 Ready for the next level?
 Build on this game and explore more possibilities!

+If you spot a mistake in a challenge, please create a merge request to excercise how to use GitHub as well :)